paras-bhavnani/ams-691-project/README.md

    What is the TDEE of a 30-year-old man, who is 180 cm tall, weighs 80 kg, and exercises 3 times a week?
    ```

-FitBot will generate a meal plan based on the information provided and also inform the person's BMI.
+DigiChat will generate a meal plan based on the information provided and also inform the person's BMI.

 ## Support